JonathanFiore/TIW-CatalogazioneImmagini-Preview/README.md

 # Web Application: Hierarchical Category Tree
 ## **Score: 30/30L**

+_To prevent code plagiarism, the source code will be published in February 2024, if you would like to view the code before this date, please contact the project owners_

 ### Team Members:
 > - [**Fiore** Jonathan](https://github.com/JonathanFiore)
 > - [**Gallicola** Renato](https://github.com/RenatoGallicola)